Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes

+But there is also another popular argument against RTG, which is part of a general argument against massive theories of gravity.
+In the linear approximation, RTG, and, therefore, also GLET (for $\Xi,\Upsilon>0,\Lambda<0$), is such a massive theory of gravity.

-We obtain the Einstein equations in the natural limit $\Xi,\Upsilon\to 0$.
-While this seems obvious if we look at the Lagrangian and the equations of motion, it requires more detailed consideration, because in the case of the Fierz-Pauli mass term it seems equally obvious but is wrong -- it leads to the van Dam-Veltman-Zakharov discontinuity \cite{vanDam1},\cite{vanDam2},\cite{ZakharovDisc},\cite{Boulware}.
+At a first, naive look, there seems to be no problem to obtain GR in the natural limit $\Xi,\Upsilon\to 0$.
+Unfortunately it requires a more detailed consideration, because in the case of massive gravity with the Fierz-Pauli mass term it seems equally obvious but is wrong -- it leads to the van Dam-Veltman-Zakharov discontinuity \cite{vanDam1},\cite{vanDam2},\cite{ZakharovDisc},\cite{Boulware}.
 In \cite{Grishchuk02}, the discontinuity is understood as a consequence of an infinite mass for the spin-0 component, which does not disappear if the mass for the spin-2 component becomes zero.
 The RTG mass term is not of Fierz-Pauli type, so that with $m\to 0$ the masses of above spins go to zero and no discontinuity appears.